StackExchange/dnscontrol/documentation/advanced-features/styleguide-code.md

 ### But isn't future-proofing good?
 What if the API changes?

 The protocol won't change.
 That would break all their other users that didn't future-proof their code.
 Why would they make a random change like that?
-A breaking change like that would (by semvar rules) require a new protocol version, which would trigger code changes in DNSControl.
+A breaking change like that would (by semver rules) require a new protocol version, which would trigger code changes in DNSControl.

-### But what if it changes anway?
+### But what if it changes anyway?

 If the protocol does change, how do you know your future-proofed code is doing the right thing?